 The walk home after the Mississippi State game was kind of surreal.
-People were pointing at him, smiling at him, shouting his name—or rather his new name.
+People were pointing at him, smiling at him, shouting his name—his new name.

 “I kept it (the mustache) throughout the week just to heckle my family when I saw them.”

 He actually almost took it off the morning of the game, but stopped at the last second “just to spite my sister-in-law who was telling me to shave it.
 But I don’t think this thing would have blown up if I had.”